camiinthisthang/fullstack-fuel/README.md

 ### Going line by line

-`#[storage(read, write)]` is an annotation which denotes that this function has permission to read and write a value in storage.
+`#[storage(read, write)]` is an annotation which denotes that this function has permission to read and write values in storage.

 `fn increment();` - We're introducing the functionality to increment and denoting it shouldn't return any value.